|The Pessarra lineage exists for over 900 years in Europe, and in Texas for over 150 years. Anthony

-This church has an excellent performance venue in the culturally active and diverse Museum District
+- St. Matthew has an excellent performance venue in the culturally active and diverse Museum

-on South Main Street amidst a group of historic churches noted for their public musical offerings
+District on South Main Street amidst a group of historic churches noted for their public

 See: Artist Railings and The Outcome .

-During Anthony's tenure there, this church has enjoyed a renewed flourishing musical presence in
+- During Anthony's tenure there, this church enjoyed a renewed flourishing musical presence

-the city in the years of 1998 to 2004.
-He provides an alternate list of wedding venues for couples
+in the city in the years of 1998 to 2004.
+He provided an alternate list of wedding venues for

-funds and little interest in continuing musical outreach.
+2010 due to change, lack of funds and little church interest in continuing musical outreach.

-2008 Anthony functions best in a supportive, interactive collegial atmosphere of creativity and
+- 2008 Anthony functions best in a supportive, interactive atmosphere of creativity and musical

-musical challenges.
-Activities and interests include but are not limited to: Concert series
+challenges.
+Activities and interests include but are not limited to: Concert series promotion

-instrumental programs for public as well as worship service offerings.
-Promotional emphasis of
+vocal, instrumental programs for public as well as worship service offerings.
+Promotional

-music, Internet presence and communications emphasizing music programs, wedding venue and
+emphasis of music, Internet presence and communications emphasizing music programs,

 SUMMARY OF QUALIFICATIONS